BodhiMorris/Assessment-Game/CT Game Asesment Planing.md

 __Skill Development__
-Being a simple game in terms of mechanics I could probably use the tutorial that you provided us or ask my brother who is into gamedev and would know good resources that I could watch on YouTube.
+Being a simple game in terms of mechanics I could probably use the tutorial that you provided us or ask my brother who is into gamedev and would know good resources thatv hdxsrw I could watch on YouTube.
 I would have to develop skills in my sound design to achieve the wanted feel of the game, and I would have to develop skills in game/level design.

 __Brainstorm__